yash-1104github/FastAPI-project/README.md

 1. **Backend**
 - Built with FastAPI for async performance and native WebSocket support
 - Code execution is handled using Judge0 API for secure compilation
-- A WebSocket Room Manager maintains multiple connections per room and broadcasts code/output updates
+- A WebSocket Room Manager maintains multiple connections per room and broadcasts code/output

 2. **Frontend**
 - Built using React + TypeScript for clean scaling and type safety